 Serum Markers: Blood tests may be done to look for tumor markers, which include Alpha-fetoprotein (AFP), Beta-human chorionic gonadotropin (β-hCG) and Lactate dehydrogenase (LDH).
 These blood tests will be done before a testicle is removed and before biopsy.

-Imaging: Radiology tests can look inside your body to look at the cancer and determine if it has spread.
+Imaging: Radiology tests can look inside your body to look at the cancer and see if it has spread.
 These tests can include:

 - CAT scan (CT scan).

 - Positron emission tomography scan (PET scan).